clinical-genomics-uppsala/neville_mx_amplicon/README.md

 The main processing steps are:

-- Basecalling with *Dorado* from POD5 files (raw output of ONT sequencing machines)
+1. Basecalling with *Dorado* from POD5 files (raw output of ONT sequencing machines),
+> You may skip this step and directly use the basecalled BAM files provided by MinKNOW in the `bam_pass` directory
+> of the sequencing run folder.
+> In this case, you need to edit the rules in `workflow/rules/basecalling.smk` accordingly.
+> You may first use `samtools merge <output.bam> <input1.bam> <input2.> bam> <...>`
+> to merge the BAM files in the `bam_pass` directory into a single BAM file.

+2. As only one sample is sequenced at a time, the data do not carry any barcode neither they need to be demultiplexed.
+The "demultiplexing" of the amplicons is done later after aligning the reads, based on the coordinates of the targets.

-- Filtering with *Filtlong*:
+3. Filtering with *Filtlong*:
 only reads with sufficient quality (based on the Phred quality scores) are kept.
 No reference is used.
 Reads that are too short or too long are filtered out.
 Very long reads (over 4kb in our case) can be chimeras that result from concatenated amplicons.
 The `--split` option could be used as alternative strategy, in such case a reference genome is required.
 The thresholds for minimal and maximal length may be adjusted depending on the set of amplicons.
 See the [documentation for Filtlong](https://github.com/rrwick/Filtlong/tree/main) for more options.

-- Alignment with *Dorado* and soft-clipping with *samtools*,
+4. Alignment with *Dorado* and soft-clipping with *samtools*,

-- Variant calling with:
+5.Variant calling with:
   - the software [ClairS-TO](https://github.com/HKU-BAL/ClairS-TO) via the Docker container provided by the development team,
   - the software [DeepSomatic](https://github.com/google/deepsomatic) via Docker container provided by the development team and the [documented examples](https://github.com/google/deepsomatic/blob/r1.8/docs/deepsomatic-case-study-ont-tumor-only.md),
   - the software VarDict [](),
   - the software Sniffles v2 [](),

-- Annotation of the variants with VEP,
+6. Decomposition of the variants with the software _VT_ and annotation of the variants with _VEP_,

-- Computation of some quality metrics:
+7. Computation of some quality metrics and report them in an Excel file as well as in a HTML file with MultiQC:
   - Read quality with Sequali,
   - Estimated number of reads for each amplicon: approximated by the mean coverage computed with *mosdepth*,
   - Counts and proportion of reads for each amplicon relatively to the pool it belongs to,

+8. Reporting the results of variant calling and variant filtering in an Excel file.

 Estimating the number of reads for each amplicon is desirable for two reasons.
 Firstly, we want to assess within each pool whether the amplified reads are well-balanced between the amplicons.